Tomato nutrition, glycemic index, calories, net carbs & more

-Vegetables in general contain very little carbohydrates, so they tend to be classified as low glycemic index foods.
-On average a GI value of 40 could be assigned for most vegetables.
+Vegetables, in general, contain minimal carbohydrates, so they tend to be classified as low glycemic index foods.
+On average, a low GI value could be assigned for most vegetables.

-According to another study (6) the GI of a tomato ranges around 23±11.
+According to another study, the GI of a tomato ranges around 23±11 (4).

-Tomatoes are rich with a carotene called lycopene.
-Although there is no evidence for the association between the intake of lycopene in tomatoes and the risk for having diabetes, the compound may have a beneficial effect on the oxidative stress in diabetic patients (8).
+Tomatoes are rich in the carotene compound called lycopene.
+Although there is no evidence for the association between the intake of lycopene in tomatoes and the risk of having diabetes, the compound may have a beneficial effect on oxidative stress in diabetic patients (7).

-One research has found that while tomatoes do not improve insulin resistance, they are still favorable for diabetic conditions, since they decrease diabetic-induced oxidative stress, inflammation, atherosclerosis and tissue damage (9).
+One research has found that while tomatoes do not improve insulin resistance, they are still favorable for diabetic conditions since they decrease diabetic-induced oxidative stress, inflammation, atherosclerosis, and tissue damage (8).

 Important nutritional characteristics for Tomato

 Mineral chart - relative view

 Vitamin chart - relative view

 Protein quality breakdown